Tickets and Conversations

 - A status:

-open,pending,resolved, orsnoozed - An assignee (an agent or unassigned)
+processing,open,pending,snoozed,resolved, orclosed - An assignee (an operator or unassigned)

-- A channel (the inbox it came through)
+- A channel (email inbox or chat widget the ticket came through)

 - Tags for categorisation